 What You Need to Know About Communications Professor

-Job Description: Teach courses in communications, such as organizational communications, public relations, radio/television broadcasting, and journalism.
+Position Description Teach courses in communications, such as organizational communications, public relations, radio/television broadcasting, and journalism.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-A Day in the Life of a Communications Professor
+Life As a Communications Professor

 - Supervise undergraduate or graduate teaching, internship, and research work.